 - Roasted rice powder: Toasted rice powder, or Khao Kua, is the key ingredient for making Nam Jim Jeaw.
 Don't omit this special ingredient as it is very important.
 I have a very easy toasted rice powder recipe for you to follow below.
 Check out my step-by-step guide on how to make your toasted rice powder.
 Toasted rice powder, Khao Khua.

 - Fish sauce: the quality of the fish sauce for this recipe matters very much.
 I used the Three Crab brand fish sauce.
 This brand is less salty and pungent than the other brands I've used when cooking Thai food.
 It's a great fish sauce for dipping sauces like Nam Jim Jaew.
 Suppose you can't find the Three Crabs brand fish sauce in your local Asian grocery stores.
-You can substitute it with another fish sauce brand, The Red Boat or Megachef.
+Substitute it with another fish sauce brand, The Red Boat or Megachef.
 The Squid brand fish sauce is slightly too strong for the dipping sauce.
+Soy sauce is not recommended for substitution.

 - Green onion or spring onion.
 The white stems and leafy part.